Top 5 Questions About Alterations & Tailoring

 Before you leave, your local tailor should be able to provide you with a relative timeline for when you can expect your alterations to be completed.
 Usually, you’ll be able to return to pick up your clothing within 1 to 2 weeks of drop-off.
 When you come in for pick-up, make sure to try on your garment again before you leave.
 This allows you to evaluate the finished alterations in person and raise any concerns about the work while the tailor is there.
 If adjustments need to be made, you can address them with your tailor and get the garment refitted (most of the time, free of charge).

 Remember: You do not have to know your measurements before visiting a tailor!
 They will gather your measurements during your fitting.
+Visit our blog to learn more about what to know before visiting a tailor.

 If you’re new to alterations and tailoring, it’s difficult to identify when the added investment of alterations is necessary or when it will make a sizable difference in how your clothes fit you.
 Alterations and tailoring can completely transform a garment.
 And, as we established earlier, fit is the most important aspect of style!
 However, it is an added investment that you need to be willing to make.
 We’ve found that its best for our customers to invest in alterations during three scenarios: